 During the COVID-19 Shelter-in-Place Order:

-The Transportation Division of the Public Works Department continues business operations in accordance with the Order of the County Health Officer to Shelter in Place.
-While City of Dublin offices are closed to the public, City staff and contractors continue to provide street maintenance, park maintenance, public works construction, permitting and inspection.
+The Transportation Division of the Public Works Department continues business operations in accordance with State and Alameda County Health Orders.
+We encourage residents, businesses, vendors, and contractors to utilize online tools, email, and telephone calls to conduct business with Public Works.
 For service requests, or to report an issue, please use the City’s Request Tracker system, which staff continues to monitor.

 The City of Dublin is committed to creating and maintaining Complete Streets that provide safe, comfortable, and convenient travel along and across streets that serve all categories of users, including: